 NetGain Motors, Inc. 800 South State Street Lockport, Illinois 60441

-And especially: Hannah Etzkorn, and G. Hunter Hamstra for proofing this document and for their patience and aid in helping me produce it.
+Especially: Hannah Etzkorn, Hollie A. Rossi, and G. Hunter Hamstra for proofing this document and for their patience and aid in helping me produce it.
 Without them filling in the void I could not have completed this document.